dfsp-spirit/NeuroFormats.jl/README.md

 ### Contributing

 If you found a bug, have any question, suggestion or comment on freesurferformats, please [open an issue](https://github.com/dfsp-spirit/NeuroFormats.jl/issues).
 I will definitely answer and try to help.
+You can also let me know if you need support for a new file format.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute code.